Greketrotny/WinApiFramework/README.md

 - keyboard and mouse input
 - event and loop driven system

-## Requirements
+## Dependences
 WinapiFramework uses small graphics library developed separately.
-Can be found in [this folder](https://github.com/Greketrotny/WinApiFramework/tree/master/GraphicsLib) in the repository.
+Can be found [here](https://github.com/Greketrotny/Graphics) in the repository.